-- \mathbf{v} Normally restore does its work silently.
-The \mathbf{v} (verbose) key causes it to type the name of each file it treats preceded by its file type. - f The next argument to restore is used as the name of the archive instead of /dev/rmt?.
-If the name of the file is "-", restore reads from standard input.
-If the name of the file is "machine:device" the restore is done from the specified machine through the internet using rmt(8C).
-Thus, dump(8) and restore can be used in a pipeline to dump and restore a file system with the command dump Of - /usr | (cd /mnt; restore xf -)
+- b Specifies the blocking factor for the restore.
+The blocking factor is taken from the next argument on the command line.
+This corresponds to the b key in dump(8). - d Turns on debugging output. - y This is the verbose option.
+It means display the name of each file it treats preceded by its file type.
+Restore normally works silently. - f Use the next argument to restore as the name of the archive instead of /dev/rmt?.
+If the name of the file is '-', restore reads from standard input.
+If the name of the file is 'machine:device' the restore is done from the specified machine through the internet using rmt(8C).
+Thus, dump(8) and restore can be used in a pipeline to dump and restore a file system with the command tutorial% dump Of - /usr | (cd /mnt; restore xf -)